 The above table and figure show that solar irradiance from April 2022 to August 2022 is below projections.
 In the absence of data from previous months, Harmattan cannot confirm whether the facility has experienced good or poor solar irradiance levels since COD.
-Harmattan can only state that the irradiance is poor compared to the P50 irradiance.
+We can only state that the irradiance is poor compared to the P50 irradiance.

 Midstream Availability Vs Forecast